Bhutan Photography Tour – 13 Days

-Take a picnic lunch on a picturesque riverside before an excursion to visit 15th century Chimi Lhakhang, temple of Drukpa Kuenly who is also known as the Divine Madman.
+Take a picnic lunch on a picturesque riverside before an excursion to visit the 15th-century Chimi Lhakhang, the temple of Drukpa Kuenly who is also known as the Divine Madman.
 He inherited the Divine Madman title since he revolted against the orthodox Buddhism of his time.

 DAY 06: PUNAKHA – TRONGSA